Quick Answer

 1. Personal Financial Management

 Personal financial management is how an individual or family makes financial decisions to meet their specific needs.
 These decisions include obtaining loans, investing money, and paying bills.
-The process consists of two components: the planning and implementation of a financial plan and monitoring progress in meeting those goals.
+The process has two components: planning a financial strategy and monitoring progress toward those goals.
+Institutions like SoFi and national nonprofits such as the National Foundation for Credit Counseling (NFCC) offer free resources to help individuals build sound financial habits before taking on new debt.

 ⦁ Income and Expense Tracking